 No A V C / S C A V C contributions are payable whilst the employee is on no pay and nothing is to be added to the E A V C C A C or, as appropriate, R A V C C A R C cumulatives for that job when the employee is on no pay.

-The employer element of a S C A V C in respect of pension sacrifice is not payable in full where the employee is on reduced or no pay.
+The employer element of an S C A V C in respect of pension sacrifice is not payable in full where the employee is on reduced or no pay.
 During the half pay period, the employer contribution is half and during the no pay period the employer makes no contribution.
 This is the line taken by Northumberland CC who were the first authority we were aware of to introduce a salary sacrifice A V C arrangement.

-During any period of relevant child related leave (ordinary maternity, paternity or adoption leave, paid parental bereavement leave or paid shared parental leave and paid additional maternity or adoption leave) any pre-existing A V C / S C A V C contracts entered into after 31 March 2014 remain payable whilst there is enough pay to cover them, unless the member, or the employer in the case of a S C A V C, elects to end the contract.
+During any period of relevant child related leave (ordinary maternity, paternity or adoption leave, paid parental bereavement leave or paid shared parental leave and paid additional maternity or adoption leave) any pre-existing A V C / S C A V C contracts remain payable when there is enough pay to cover them, unless the member, or the employer in the case of a S C A V C, elects to end the contract.

 The payments made need to be added to the E A V C C A C and, as appropriate, R A V C C A R C cumulatives for that job.
 The employer element of S C A V C in respect of pension sacrifice must continue to be paid in full on A P P or, for any days during the relevant child related leave period where pay received is greater than A P P, on the pay received and added to the R A V C C A R C cumulative for that job.

-During any other period of child related leave (ie during unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave) the member may elect to continue with any pre-existing A V C / S C A V C entered into after 31 March 2014 and, If the member does so, the employer must meet cost of the employer element of any S C A V C. However, in reality this is not an option on the payroll as there is no pay from which to collect A V Cs / S C A V C.
+During unpaid additional maternity, paternity or adoption leave, unpaid shared parental leave or unpaid parental bereavement leave the member may elect to continue with any pre-existing A V C / S C A V C contract.
+If the member does so, the employer must meet cost of the employer element of any S C A V C. However, in reality this is not an option on the payroll as there is no pay from which to collect A V Cs / S C A V C.

-During any period of absence due to a trade dispute the member may elect to continue with any pre-existing A V C / S C A V C contracts entered into after 31 March 2014 and, If the member does so, the employer must meet the cost of the employer element of any S C A V C. The employer contributions to a S C A V C should be added to the R A V C C A R C cumulative for that job and the employee contributions to the A V C or S C A V C should be added to the E A V C C A C cumulative for that job.
+During any period of absence due to a trade dispute the member may elect to continue with any pre-existing A V C / S C A V C contracts.
+If the member does so, the employer must meet the cost of the employer element of any S C A V C. The employer contributions to a S C A V C should be added to the R A V C C A R C cumulative for that job and the employee contributions to the A V C or S C A V C should be added to the E A V C C A C cumulative for that job.